-After selecting your registration option, registrants will then fill out the registration form and select additional event options, if any (e.g. meal plans, lodging, transportation, etc).
-Once you have selected the items for purchase, click Next and you will see a summary page for your review.
-Be sure to page down and review the entire summary page before clicking Pay On Line.
-You can click on Back to make any changes or Cancel to start over.
-You will only be able to pay for the conference and additional items using Paypal.
+After selecting your registration option, you will then fill out the registration form and select additional event options, if any (e.g. meal plans, lodging, transportation, etc).
+Once you have selected the items for purchase, click "Next" and you will see a summary page for your review.
+Be sure to scroll down and review the entire summary page before clicking "Pay Online."
+You can click "Back" to make any changes or "Cancel" to start over.
+You will only be able to pay using Paypal.

 If you would like to print out the directions for how to register, click here for a PDF document.
 If you have any questions regarding the registration process, please email: email@example.com.

 Fees and Deadlines

 All registrations require payment at the time of selection, but meal tickets, lodging, or transportation costs can be added and paid for at a later date.
 Please note that the pre-conference Immersion Workshops have limited space and only a paid registration guarantees a space.

-Early Bird Conference Registration Fees
+Early Bird Conference Registration Fees:

-Early Bird Registration, Individual Adult $199.95
+Early Bird Registration - Individual Adult $199.95

-Early Bird Registration for Spouse $159.95
+Early Bird Registration - Spouse $159.95

-Early Bird Child (between ages 10 and 18) Registration $129.95
+Early Bird Registration - Teen (between ages 13 and 18) Registration $129.95

-Children under 10 and nursing babies attend at no cost
+Children under 13 and nursing babies attend at no cost

-It is important to remember that if children under 10 are in attendance and a room is full, parents will need to make room for paying attendees to have a seat.
+It is important to remember that if children under 13 are in attendance and a room is full, parents will need to make room for paying attendees to have a seat.

-Regular Conference Registration Fees
+Regular Conference Registration Fees:

-Regular Registration, Individual $209.95
+Regular Registration - Individual Adult $209.95

-Regular Spouse Registration $179.95
+Regular Registration - Spouse $179.95

-Regular Child Registration (between ages 10 and 18) $149.95
+Regular Registration - Teen (between ages 13 and 18) $149.95

-Children under 10 and nursing babies attend at no cost
+Children under 13 and nursing babies attend at no cost

 Teens at the CMI Western Conference